-46. The purpose of Chair's Briefings will be to brief the Chair and Vice Chair on applications to be brought to the next meeting of the Planning Committee..
+- 46. The purpose of Chair's Briefings will be to brief the Chair and Vice Chair on applications to be brought to the next meeting of the Planning Committee..
 The purpose of the Briefing is for Officers to explain the forthcoming agenda, consider whether a site visit is required in respect of a particular application and consider administrative arrangements.
-Chair's Briefings are not to discuss the planning merits of the application or to make decisions development plan policies, the response of consultees and the nature of objections (electronic links to objection letters and correspondence will be provided to Councillors prior to the Planning Committee Meeting).
+Chair's Briefings are not to discuss the planning merits of the application or to make decisionsOfficer Reports to Committee - 47.
+All matters requiring a decision by the Planning Committee should be the subject of a written report from Officers, which should be accurate and cover all relevant planning issues.
+In particular, it should include a clear outline of the site history, the relevant development plan policies, the response of consultees and the nature of objections (electronic links to objection letters and correspondence will be provided to Councillors prior to the Planning Committee Meeting).
 The report shall include a clear recommendation with a technical appraisal justifying it.
 Any objections or other relevant issues arising after the report is published shall be reported verbally to the Planning Committee at the meeting.
 Councillors shall not put improper pressure on Officers to make a particular recommendation and should not do anything which compromises, or is likely to compromise, the officers' impartiality.